thewisebit/parallelcap/README.md

 err := p.AddWithContext(ctx)
 ```

-If the context is done, or the ParallelCap is full, `AddWithContext` will return an error.
+If the context is done, `AddWithContext` will return an error.

 ### Signaling Completion